volution/kawipiko/documentation/readme.rst

       2805639 requests in 30.09s, 703.70MB read
       Socket errors: connect 0, read 25, write 0, timeout 66

-* (the NGinx configuration file can be found in the `examples folder <./examples>`__;  the configuration was obtained after many experiments to squeeze out of NGinx as much performance as possible, given the targeted use-case, namely many small static files;)
+* (the NGinx configuration file can be found in the `examples folder <./examples>`__;  the configuration was obtained after many experiments to squeeze out of NGinx as much performance as possible, given the targeted use-case, namely many small files;)

 Comparisons with others